How to make money working from home

 You can give something back to the community

-You may enjoy the idea of being able to give back to your community by using charitable donations or even creating work for your local area.
-Nothing will motivate you more than the pride you feel when you are in a position to give something substantial back to the community you live in and feel like you’re making a difference in this world.
+You may enjoy being able to give back to your community by using charitable donations or even creating work for your local area.
+Nothing will motivate you more than the pride you feel when you are able to give something substantial back to the community you live in and feel you’re making a difference in this world.

 You learn how to manage people

-Owning your own business comes with a learning curve and being in this type of position forces you into a place where you learn to govern the actions of your employees should you choose to have any.
+Owning your own business comes with a learning curve and being in this position forces you into a place where you learn to govern the actions of your employees should you have any.
 You may make mistakes along the way, but you will gain valuable experience at the same time.

-Starting as a small business and slowly increasing in size will allow you to see how a company and its personnel operate through the growing stages and its transitions from each step.
+Starting as a small business and slowly increasing will allow you to see how a company and its personnel operate through the growing stages and its transitions from each step.

 “I’ve been teaching English online for the last three years.
 Always paid in USD which is annoying but I get to spend lots of time with my three year old.”Natasha Folkes, https://kiddoadventures.com